-1 Because more than 500 pieces of each version of the proposed brochure will be 2 distributed by U.S. Mail, each version of the brochure will be a "mass mailing" and therefore will constitute a public communication.
-4 Under the Act and Commission regulations, public 3 communications that are paid for by candidates, or their authorized committees or agents of either, must also include a disclaimer that clearly states that the communication has been paid for 5 by the authorized political committee.
+Because more than 500 pieces of each version of the proposed brochure will be distributed by U.S. Mail, each version of the brochure will be a "mass mailing" and therefore will constitute a public communication.
+Under the Act and Commission regulations, public communications that are paid for by candidates, or their authorized committees or agents of either, must also include a disclaimer that clearly states that the communication has been paid for by the authorized political committee.
 2 U.S.C.
 441d(a); 11 CFR 110.11(a)(1) and (b)(1).
-6 Accordingly, the proposed brochure must include a disclaimer stating that the brochure has been 7 paid for by the authorized committees of each Federal candidate appearing in the brochure.
-The 8 Commission has previously allowed for some flexibility in listing candidate names in a 9 disclaimer notice.
+Accordingly, the proposed brochure must include a disclaimer stating that the brochure has been paid for by the authorized committees of each Federal candidate appearing in the brochure.
+The Commission has previously allowed for some flexibility in listing candidate names in a disclaimer notice.
 See Advisory Opinion 1994-13 and MUR 2216.
-In this case, the Commission 10 determines that, instead of listing each Federal candidate's committee in the disclaimer, the 11 Waters Committee or PHP would also satisfy the Act's disclaimer requirements by marking each 12 paying candidate with an asterisk and including a statement on the mailing declaring that the 13 brochure was "paid for by the authorized committees of the candidates marked with an asterisk."
-14 15 This response constitutes an advisory opinion concerning the application of the Act and 16 Commission regulations to the specific transaction or activity set forth in your request.
+In this case, the Commission determines that, instead of listing each Federal candidate's committee in the disclaimer, the Waters Committee or PHP would also satisfy the Act's disclaimer requirements by marking each paying candidate with an asterisk and including a statement on the mailing declaring that the brochure was "paid for by the authorized committees of the candidates marked with an asterisk."

+This response constitutes an advisory opinion concerning the application of the Act and Commission regulations to the specific transaction or activity set forth in your request.
 See 2 U.S.C.
 437f.
-The Commission emphasizes that, if there is a change in any of the facts or 17 assumptions presented, and such facts or assumptions are material to a conclusion presented in 18
+The Commission emphasizes that, if there is a change in any of the facts or assumptions presented, and such facts or assumptions are material to a conclusion presented in this advisory opinion, then the requestor may not rely on that conclusion as support for its proposed activity.